*This post may contain affiliate links. Read more »

 Jump to:

-✊ Vegan AF: Like all of the recipes on my blog, this eggplant is prepared without any animal products.
+✊ Vegan AF: Like all of the vegan recipes on my blog, this eggplant is prepared without any animal products.
 This means no cholesterol, avoiding harm to animals, and less impact on the environment!

 🌶️ Ingredient Harmony: The Aleppo pepper flakes add a unique, smoky dimension to the dish, elevating its flavor profile to something truly exceptional.